 Before you can leave Quetta, you need a NOC, a No Objection Certificate.
 You will get one at the Home and Tribal Affairs Office.
 Just bring your passport and follow the instructions.
 The NOC is free, and it can take half an hour to three hours to get one.
 The people at the home office are very friendly and will assure you Pakistan is not as dangerous as the media portrays it to be.

 The NOC will be valid from the day after you get it.
 In our case, this meant we had to stay another day in Quetta, as we already missed the only train to Karachi at 11:00.
 The office workers were willing to make ours valid for the same day, and we heard other reports about people who were allowed to leave on the same day, so make sure to ask.

-Make sure to go the train station after you got you NOC, so you can buy a train ticket to wherever you’re going.
+Make sure to go to the train station straight after you got your NOC, so you can buy a train ticket to wherever you’re going.
 The police won’t come back for you later.

 Day 5: Leaving Quetta